hackpres/hackMyREADME/README.md

 ![license badge](https://img.shields.io/badge/license-mit-brightgreen)

 ## Description
-hackMyREADME is a simple CLI README.md generator application.
+hackMyREADME is a simple CLI README generation application

     The desire is to provide developers with a resource for creating consistent high quality README files for their repos.